desi-ivanova/starter-academic/content/post/gsm-symbolic/index.md

 ### What does the paper do?

-Propose a new benchmark: GSM-Symbolic, which generates variants of GSM8K [2] — a well-established benchmark, containing grade school math word problems.
+- **Propose a new benchmark:** GSM-Symbolic, which generates variants of GSM8K [2] — a well-established benchmark, containing grade school math word problems.
 GSM-Symbolic is designed to have the same distribution as the original GSM8K dataset.
 However, GSM-Symbolic is much less likely to have been leaked into model training sets (data contamination).
 Further, the paper introduces a way to control the difficulty of the questions, giving rise to 3 more datasets (one simpler and two more complex than GSM-Symbolic).
 A final benchmark, GSM-NoOp, is obtained by introducing  “seemingly relevant but ultimately irrelevant” information into GSM-Symbolic.

-Evaluate 25 language models on the new benchmarks.
-Model families include: Gemma, Phi, Mistral and Llama (open weights), and GPT and o1 (proprietary, OpenAI).
+- **Evaluate 25 language models:** Model families include: Gemma, Phi, Mistral and Llama (open weights), and GPT and o1 (proprietary, OpenAI).

 ### How is the GSM-Symbolic benchmark constructed?